Ph.D., 2008, Georgia State University, Educational Policy Studies

 Interim Director of the Division of Health Management and Policy

-Dr. Rodney Lyn serves as Associate Dean for Academic Affairs as well as Interim Director of the Division of Health Management and Policy at the School of Public Health at Georgia State University in Atlanta, Georgia.
+Dr. Rodney Lyn serves as Associate Dean for Academic Affairs as well as Director of the Division of Health Management and Policy at the School of Public Health at Georgia State University in Atlanta, Georgia.
 His research is focused on childhood obesity prevention, school and community health, and the reduction of health disparities.
 He has special interest in identifying effective policy and system approaches to increasing physical activity and healthy eating in children and has published numerous peer-reviewed articles on these topics.

 Since 2009, Dr. Lyn has led or contributed to funded grants totaling over $10M from federal and state agencies, foundations, and not-for-profit organizations.
 Current projects include Racial and Ethnic Approaches to Community Health, a CDC-supported partnership with Morehouse School of Medicine to address food deserts; the Georgia Childhood Obesity Prevention Program, a multi-county initiative to support and accelerate local policy and environmental interventions for obesity prevention, with funding from Healthcare Georgia Foundation; Partnerships to Improve Community Health, a CDC-supported partnership with Fulton County Health Department focused on tobacco prevention; and, a study examining mortality disparities and resilience in low-income, minority communities in the South, funded by Robert Wood Johnson Foundation.

 Dr. Lyn has advised and worked closely with state agencies, professional associations, not-for-profits, and the philanthropic community to prevent childhood obesity.
 He is an active member of the Physical Activity Policy Research Network (PAPRN), supported by the Centers for Disease Control and Prevention.
-He serves as Deputy Director of the NIH-funded Center of Excellence on Health Disparities Research.

 Prior to joining the faculty at Georgia State University, Dr. Lyn served as a Research Associate in the School of Public Health.
 While serving in positions at Emory University’s Rollins School of Public Health and Georgia State University’s Department of Nutrition, he conducted school and community-based obesity prevention.
 Dr. Lyn teaches graduate courses including Public Health Policy, Foundations of Public Health Administration and Policy, and Childhood Obesity Prevention.